postgrespro/pg_probackup/Documentation.md

 - Incremental backups only store the data that has changed since the previous backup.
 It allows to decrease the backup size and speed up backup operations. pg_probackup supports the following modes of incremental backups:
     - PAGE backup.
 In this mode, pg_probackup scans all WAL files in the archive from the moment the previous full or incremental backup was taken.
 Newly created backups contain only the pages that were mentioned in WAL records.
 This requires all the WAL files since the previous backup to be present in the WAL archive.
 If the size of these files is comparable to the total size of the database cluster files, speedup is smaller, but the backup still takes less space.
     - DELTA backup.
 In this mode, pg_probackup reads all data files in the data directory and copies only those pages that has changed since the previous backup.
 Continuous archiving is not necessary for this mode to operate.
 Note that this mode can impose read-only I/O pressure equal to a full backup.
     - PTRACK backup.
-In this mode, Postgres Pro tracks page changes on the fly.
+In this mode, PostgreSQL tracks page changes on the fly.
 Continuous archiving is not necessary for it to operate.
 Each time a relation page is updated, this page is marked in a special PTRACK bitmap for this relation.
 As one page requires just one bit in the PTRACK fork, such bitmaps are quite small.
 Tracking implies some minor overhead on the database server operation, but speeds up incremental backups significantly.

 Regardless of the chosen backup type, all backups taken with pg_probackup support the following archiving strategies:
 - Autonomous backups include all the files required to restore the cluster to a consistent state at the time the backup was taken.
 Even if continuous archiving is not set up, the required WAL segments are included into the backup.